 National survey of low-threshold structures (CAARUDs)

-Conducted every two years since 2006 in all CAARUDs (Support Centre for the Reduction of Drug-related Harms) on mainland France and in French overseas departments, this survey determines the number of users seen in these structures, the characteristics of these users and their use patterns.
+Conducted every two or three years since 2006 in all CAARUDs (on mainland France and in French overseas departments), this survey determines the number of users seen in these structures, the characteristics of these users and their use patterns.
 Each user who enters into contact with the structure during the survey undergoes a face-to-face interview with someone working at the structure.
-The questions asked are on use (frequency, age of experimentation, administration route), use-related behaviour (injection, equipment-sharing), screening (HIV, HBV and HCV) and social situation (social coverage, housing, level of education, support from friends and family).
+The questions asked are on use (frequency, administration route, equipment-sharing), screening (HIV, HBV and HCV) and social situation (social coverage, housing, level of education, support from friends and family).

 CAARUD: client profiles and practices in 2008

 The first national survey on users of the CAARUD centres

 Tendances N° 61, May 2008

 Drugs in Europe

 What do the latest data tell us about the European drug market?
 What are the new trends in drug use among European adults and school students?
 What are the harms associated with drug use and what is being done to counter them?
 These and other questions are explored in the 2019 EMCDDA European Drug Report.

 Country drug reports 2019

 Developed by the EMCDDA, in cooperation with the Reitox national focal points, these graphic-rich reports cover: drug use and public health problems; drug policy and responses and drug supply.